pmean/build-website/text/06/PvalueEqualsOne.md

 1.0 for this data, but a referee tells me that a p-value of 1.0 is impossible.
 How can I convince the referee that he/she is wrong.*

-I\'ve mentioned the PMSS defense before (because Professor Mean Said So), but that never really works.
+I've mentioned the PMSS defense before (because Professor Mean Said So), but that never really works.

 Seriously, what you have hear is not a peer-reviewer, but a professional